PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Phase‑Guided Terrain Traversal

 \subsection{Training Details}

-We train legged locomotion policies in the MuJoCo physics simulator, using its GPU-accelerated JAX branch (MJX) to achieve high-throughput simulation.
-On-policy methods such as PPO benefit directly from MJX’s vectorized, GPU-friendly operations~\cite{playground}.
+We train legged locomotion policies in the MuJoCo physics simulator, using its GPU-accelerated JAX~\cite{jax} branch (MJX) to achieve high-throughput simulation~\cite{playground}.
 Compared to the widely used Isaac Gym~\cite{makoviychuk2021isaacgymhighperformance}, MuJoCo/MJX requires significantly less computational power, making large-scale training of perceptive locomotion policies more accessible.
 Our pipeline combines procedurally generated stair-like terrains, GPU-accelerated heightmap extraction, curriculum learning, and domain randomization.
 MuJoCo provides accurate contact dynamics, while MJX allows the full physics computation to run on the GPU.
-On top of MJX, we leverage \textsc{Brax}~\cite{brax}, a lightweight differentiable physics engine built in JAX~\cite{jax}, which provides efficient hardware acceleration and clean integration with modern reinforcement learning algorithms.
+On top of MJX, we leverage \textsc{Brax}~\cite{brax}, which provides efficient hardware acceleration and clean integration with modern reinforcement learning algorithms.
 The policy is optimized using Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}, a widely adopted on-policy algorithm.